 Undergraduate students who are determined to be dependent based on the FAFSA Application will be required to supply parents’ information on their application.

 International students do not complete a FAFSA.
 Please contact the Office of Financial Aid about potential funding options.

 TIPS FOR COMPLETING THE FAFSA:

-Beginning February 5, 2012, financial aid applicants will be able to directly import tax filing information into the Free Application for Federal Student Aid (FAFSA) by using the IRS Data Retrieval Tool.
+Financial aid applicants are required to directly import tax filing information into the Free Application for Federal Student Aid (FAFSA) by using the IRS Data Retrieval Tool.
 The tool, available online at www.fafsa.ed.gov, simplifies the application process and prevents data entry errors.
 It is the preferred method for providing the required tax information.

 Approximately one-third of all financial aid applicants are selected by either the U.S. Department of Education or the Office of Financial Aid to verify the accuracy of information provided on the FAFSA.
 If you have been selected for verification, your offer of assistance is tentative, pending the completion of the verification process.
 If you have been selected for verification by the U.S. Department of Education, you are notified as soon as you complete the FAFSA, on your Student Aid Report (SAR).
 It is important that any information requested on your SAR is submitted to the Financial Aid office immediately to avoid delays on your financial aid package or the disbursement of your financial aid awards.
 If you are selected for verification by the school, you will be contacted by the Financial Aid office.

 Verification is a process required by the federal government that is intended to improve the accuracy of the information submitted on the Free Application for Federal Student Aid (FAFSA).
 College financial aid offices may not disburse federal student aid until the verification process is complete.